klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

 - No space is necessary around ``.`` and ``->`` operators.
 - Sometimes adding horizontal space within a line can help make code more readable.
-- For example, you can add space to align function arguments
+- For example, you can add space to align function arguments:

 .. code-block::